 It’s a huge emotional and monetary investment for men committed to building a family.
 How does the choice of fresh or frozen donor eggs affect this investment?

 Fresh egg donors are often recruited through an agency.
 Once a couple selects an egg donor, it is recommended for the health of the unborn child that the donor is screened for any medical or psychological conditions.
 She usually goes through lengthy medical and psychological testing—and if you have your heart set on particular egg donor, there’s no guarantee that she’ll pass this screening.

-After an egg donor passes the screening, synchronizing her menstrual schedule with your surrogate’s schedule takes time.
+After the person who wishes to donate eggs passes the screening, synchronizing her menstrual schedule with your surrogate’s schedule takes time.
 Both women may need to travel to your location and need to work around their own busy personal lives as well—more waiting for you.
 There’s also no guarantee on how an egg donor will respond to treatment or how many eggs will be retrieved.
 A whole cycle may need to be canceled due to reasons beyond anyone’s control, and for eager dads-to-be, this delay can be very tough.